-Reveal your uniqueness: Find what makes you different from competitors and build upon it when creating a marketing strategy.
+Reveal your uniqueness: Identify what makes you different from your competitors and highlight these differences when creating your marketing strategy.

 Know your customers: Determine who your ideal customers are and gain an understanding of what they want, need and expect from you so you can accurately target them.